 Cook the bread pudding for 45 minutes or until the center reaches an internal temperature of 165°F. Use a meat thermometer to check the internal temperature in the center of the dish.
-Once it reaches the desired temperature and still has a little jiggle in it, take it off the smoker and let it cool for 10 minutes.
+Once it reaches the desired temperature and still has a little jiggle in it, take it off the smoker and let the smoked bread pudding cool for 10 minutes.

 Variations Of Smoked Bread Pudding

 If you’re looking for a more grown-up version of this dessert, add bourbon to the custard base.
 The smoky flavor of the pudding pairs well with the rich, oaky notes of the bourbon.
 Make sure to use good quality bourbon for best results.